coveooss/terraform-provider-quantum/README.md

 ### quantum_password

-This resource will generate a password with lowercase, uppercase, numbers and special characters mathing the specified `length`.
+This resource will generate a password with lowercase, uppercase, numbers and special characters matching the specified `length`.
 It will also rotate the password every `'n'` days based on the `rotation` attribute.

 #### Example Usage